Knerd/github-actions/README.md

 ```
-1. The main branch houses and matches the latest release and PRODUCTION code.
+1. The `main` branch houses and matches the latest release and PRODUCTION code.
-2. Hotfixes are created from the main branch and merged back into the main branch.
+2. Hotfixes are created from the `main` branch and merged back into the `main` branch.
-3. Updates to the main branch are synced into develop.
+3. Updates to the `main` branch are synced into `develop`.
-4. Feature/bugfix branches are created from the develop branch and merged into develop
+4. `feature/` & `bugfix/` branch from the `develop` branch and merged into `develop`
-5. Releases are made from the develop branch, and upon passing QA are merged into main
+5. Releases are made from the `develop` branch, and upon passing QA are merged into `main`
-6. Updates to the main branch are tagged, released, published, and deployed.
+6. Updates to the `main` branch are tagged, released, published, and deployed.
 7. All version bumping is done automatically through by the actions
 8. PR's are automatically created when pushing branches with a prefix of `feature/` or `bugfix/`
 9. There are two dispatchable workflows that can be used to initiate a `hotfix/` or `release/`